evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 ---
 title: Nissan Ariya 87kWh
 linktitle: Ariya 87kWh
-description: Nissan Ariya 87kWh is an all-electric crossover with a WLTP range of up to 533 km (331 miles).
-EVKX.net have all the details.
+description: "Nissan Ariya 87kWh is an all-electric crossover with a WLTP range of up to 533 km (331 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---